michael-koller-91/transport-cables/README.md

 * rewrite the item distribution algorithm; for example, 31 receivers with a rate of 30 items / s is a problem
 * node should connect to everything
 * save item transport is active in global?
+* allow container bar and store its status in combinator slot

 ## Acknowledgement